AFTER WISDOM TOOTH REMOVAL

-The removal of impacted teeth is a serious surgical procedure.
+The removal of impacted wisdom teeth is a serious surgical procedure.
 Post-operative care is very important.
-Unnecessary pain and the complications of infection and swelling can be minimized if the instructions are followed carefully.
+Unnecessary pain and complications such as infection and swelling can be minimized if these instructions are followed carefully.

-- Vigorous mouth rinsing or touching the wound area following surgery should be avoided.
+- Vigorous mouth rinsing and/or touching the wound area following surgery should be avoided.
 This may initiate bleeding by causing the blood clot that has formed to become dislodged.

-- Restrict your activities the day of surgery and resume normal activity when you feel comfortable.
+- Restrict your activities the day of surgery and resume normal activity after 1 week.

 - Place ice packs to the sides of your face where surgery was performed.
-Refer to the section on swelling for explanation.
+Refer to the section on swelling for a more thorough explanation.

 A certain amount of bleeding is to be expected following surgery.
 Slight bleeding, oozing, or redness in the saliva is not uncommon.
 Excessive bleeding may be controlled by first rinsing or wiping any old clots from your mouth, then placing a gauze pad over the area and biting firmly for thirty minutes.
 Repeat if necessary.
-Use caution not to remove the blood clot from the surgical sites.
-If bleeding continues, cleanse the area and bite on a moistened tea bag for thirty minutes.
-The tannic acid in the tea bag helps to form a clot by contracting bleeding vessels.
+If bleeding continues, bite on a moistened black tea bag for thirty minutes.
+The tannic acid in the black tea helps to form a clot by contracting bleeding vessels.
 To minimize further bleeding, do not become excited, sit upright, and avoid exercise.
-If bleeding does not subside, call for further instructions.
+If bleeding does not subside, call our office for further instructions.

 The swelling that is normally expected is usually proportional to the surgery involved.
-Swelling around the mouth, cheeks, eyes and sides of the face is not uncommon.
+Swelling around the mouth, cheeks, eyes, and sides of the face is not uncommon.
 This is the body’s normal reaction to surgery and eventual repair.
 The swelling will not become apparent until the day following surgery and will not reach its maximum until 2-3 days post-operatively.
 However, the swelling may be minimized by the immediate use of ice packs.
-Two baggies filled with ice, or ice packs should be applied to the sides of the face where surgery was performed.
+Two baggies filled with ice, or ice packs, should be applied to the sides of the face where surgery was performed.
 The ice packs should be left on continuously while you are awake.
 After 36 hours, ice has no beneficial effect.
 If swelling or jaw stiffness has persisted for several days, there is no cause for alarm.
 This is a normal reaction to surgery.
 Thirty-six hours following surgery, the application of moist heat to the sides of the face is beneficial in reducing the size of the swelling.

-After general anesthetic or I.V. sedation, liquids should be initially taken.
-Do not use straws.
-Drink from a glass.
+After general anesthetic or IV sedation only liquids should initially be consumed.
+Drink from a glass and do not use straws.
 The sucking motion can cause more bleeding by dislodging the blood clot.
-You may eat anything soft by chewing away form the surgical sites.
-High calorie, high protein intake is very important.
-Refer to the section on suggested diet instructions at the end of the brochure.
+You may eat anything soft by chewing away from the surgical sites.
+A high calorie, high protein intake is very important.
+Our staff can provide suggested diet instructions.
 Nourishment should be taken regularly.
 You should prevent dehydration by taking fluids regularly.
 Your food intake will be limited for the first few days.
 You should compensate for this by increasing your fluid intake.
 At least 5-6 glasses of liquid should be taken daily.
-Try not to miss a single meal.
+Try not to miss any meals.
 You will feel better, have more strength, less discomfort and heal faster if you continue to eat.
-Caution: If you suddenly sit up or stand from a lying position you may become dizzy.
-If you are lying down following surgery, make sure you sit for one minute before standing.

 No rinsing of any kind should be performed until the day following surgery.
-You can brush your teeth the night of surgery but rinse gently.
-The day after surgery you should begin rinsing at least 5-6 times a day especially after eating with a cup of warm water mixed with a teaspoon of salt.
+The day after surgery you should begin rinsing at least 5-6 times a day, especially after eating, with a teaspoon of salt mixed into one cup of warm water.

 In some cases, discoloration of the skin follows swelling.
 The development of black, blue, green, or yellow discoloration is due to blood spreading beneath the tissues.
 This is a normal post-operative occurrence, which may occur 2-3 days post-operatively.
 Moist heat applied to the area may speed up the removal of the discoloration.

 If you have been placed on antibiotics, take the tablets or liquid as directed.
 Antibiotics will be given to help prevent infection.
-Discontinue antibiotic use in the event of a rash or other unfavorable reaction.
+Discontinue antibiotic use in the event of a rash or any other unfavorable reaction and contact our office immediately.
 Call the office if you have any questions.

-In the event of nausea and/or vomiting following surgery, do not take anything by mouth for at least an hour including the prescribed medicine.
-You should then sip on coke, tea or ginger ale.
+In the event of nausea and/or vomiting following surgery, do not take anything by mouth for at least an hour, including the prescribed medicine.
+You should then sip on coke, tea, or ginger ale.
 You should sip slowly over a fifteen-minute period.
 When the nausea subsides you can begin taking solid foods and the prescribed medicine.

 - Slight elevation of temperature immediately following surgery is not uncommon.
 If the temperature persists, notify the office.
 Tylenol or ibuprofen should be taken to reduce the fever.

 - You should be careful going from the lying down position to standing.
-You were not able to eat or drink prior to surgery.
-It was also difficult to take fluids.
-Taking pain medications can make you dizzy.
-You could get light headed when you stand up suddenly.
-Before standing up, you should sit for one minute then get up.
+You could get light headed from low blood sugar or medications.
+Before standing up, you should sit for one minute before getting up.

 - If the corners of your mouth are stretched, they may dry out and crack.
-Your lips should be kept moist with an ointment such as Vaseline.
+Your lips should be kept moist with an ointment such as vaseline.

 - Sore throats and pain when swallowing are not uncommon.
 The muscles get swollen.
 The normal act of swallowing can then become painful.
 This will subside in 2-3 days.